dirko/dirko.github.io/_posts/2015-08-15-Image-segmentation-with-loopy-belief-propagation.md

 illustrate how to do it.
 Let's model the problem as a probability model where each pixel-value is a discrete random variable that can take on one of 32 values.
-Then there is another random variable associated with each pixel that can take on one of 2 values - `foreground` or `background`.
+Then there is another random variable associated with each pixel that can take on one of 2 values---`foreground` or `background`.
 Let's call this variable the `label`.

 For the baseline let us suppose that the probability of the image factorize